Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/general/logging-in-reveal.md

 <img src="images/reveal-initial-view-content.png" alt="First screen in Analytics with content" class="responsive-img"/>

-**Filter** - As soon as you have any dashboards, you can choose from the dropdown menu which dashboards to see in the dashboard module: *Everything*, only created by you or shared with you.
+**Filter** - As soon as you have any dashboards, you can choose from the drop-down menu which dashboards to see in the dashboard module: *Everything*, only created by you or shared with you.

 ## What About Roles & Permissions?